odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 ## Conclusion

 I think that Slim does exactly what a microframework should do: routing and dispatching.
 The DI container is optional, but recommended.
-If this is still too much or magic for you, you can take a look at [nikic/FastRoute](https://github.com/nikic/FastRoute).
+If that's still too much or too magical for you, you can take a look at [nikic/FastRoute](https://github.com/nikic/FastRoute).

 Everything is relative, even complexity.